franciscoabsampaio/nanogpt/README.md

 - Normalization layers, such as batch normalization, group normalization, etc;
 - Better optimizers, such as RMSProp and Adam.

+## Batch Normalization

+Batch normalization, first introduced by Ioffe et. al., is a widely used technique for addressing initialization problems and learning instabilities, such as vanishing/exploding gradients.

+However, most implementations of BatchNorm differ from the original paper, and instead use an EMA version of the batch statistics.
+Specifically, it weighs both past and present statistics through a momentum parameter.
+Despite showing good performance in later epochs of training, this can create instability and innacuracy in the earlier stages of training, due to how volatile statistics can be during warm-up, and taking past statistics into account becomes a source of instability.

+PreciseBN, on the other hand, implements the .

+Finally, there are some considerations that should be remembered when applying batch normalization in general:

+- Mini-batches that are too small make aggregate batch statistics unreliable.
+- For EMA BatchNorm, large batch sizes aggravate training instability, due to how infrequently statistics are updated.

 ## Observability

 Things to monitor: